 This is the blog of a prune picker.
 Retired oilfield.
 I am an old man.
 Will be 90 next July 20.
-I blog a lot about my body.
+I blog a lot about my body and getting old.
 As I approach death life gets more interesting.
 More interesting is not good.
 I still drive.
 I attend sports, bluegrass, and civic events.
 I am writing my memoirs.
 I attend swim class three times a week.
 Some of my blogs might be interesting.
 A lot of my blogs are silly and trivial.
-Read at your own risk.
+None are very long.

 Tuesday, May 31, 2011

 Skip's 43 foot motorhome sure looked big in the Jefferson Corner parking lot.

 The delegation from the Jefferson Corner Liars Club loaded up.